 As mentioned, once your baby is walking, they should probably have at least one pair of shoes for exploring the outside world.

 Toddlers who love to climb and play outside are definitely suited for shoes — although they’ll grow out of them quickly, so it’s best not to break the bank buying a closet full of toddler kicks.

 If your baby is crawling or still in arms, they can certainly wear shoes, but it’s not typically necessary or beneficial.

 When considering whether a pair of shoes will be perfect for your infant’s feet, you should consider:

 - Soles.
-The ideal baby shoe has flexible non-slip soles.
+The best type of baby shoe has flexible nonslip soles.
 This will allow your baby’s feet to stretch and move more freely, while also keeping them protected from spills if they do start testing out their walking skills.

 - Closures.
 You’ll want a pair that’s easy to get on and off and secure.
 We totally get it, laces look amazing — but Velcro and zippers are typically a lot faster to close quickly with a wiggly baby on your lap.

 - Size.
 Always be sure to consult the manufacturer’s size guide before buying as they’re not always the same.
 Your child’s feet will likely be growing a lot during their first year of life, so check to make sure your baby hasn’t outgrown their first pair.

 - Fully covered.
 Shoes that fully cover feet offer a greater degree of protection from splinters, stubbed toes, and other injuries.
 While there’s certainly a time and place for sandals, you might not want to always have your little one in them.